tiffanytay/tiffanytay.github.io/a_snapshot_of_nyc_dogs.md

 ### 2. Data cleansing / transformation

-NYC Open Data's datasets are largely ready-to-consume; however, I did have to cleanse the dog license dataset of invalid values in the [AnimalBirthYear] column.
+NYC Open Data's datasets are largely ready-to-consume; however, I did have to cleanse the dog license dataset of invalid values in the [AnimalBirthYear] column and switch [ZipCode] data type to text to prevent aggregation.

 ### 3. Data exploration / analysis to form hypotheses